Like to Get to Know You: Recording

-As on their previous hit single, their new producer, Stuart Scharf, also employed session musicians to create the instrumental backing track while the group members provided lead and background vocals.
-This was the first hit they recorded in Los Angeles—all of their previous records were cut in New York with Jerry Ross producing.
+As on their previous hit single, Sunday Mornin', their new producer, Stuart Scharf, also employed session musicians to create the instrumental backing track while the group members provided lead and background vocals.
+This was the first hit they recorded in Los Angeles—all of their previous records were cut in New York and produced by Jerry Ross.
 Session players on this recording included Max Bennett on bass; Larry Knechtel on piano; Mike Deasy on guitar; Hal Blaine on drums; Ralph Schaffer, Sid Sharp, Harry Bluestone, Marvin Limonick, Nathan Kaproff, William Hymanson and Mischa Russell on violins; Leonard Selic and David Burk on violas; Paul Bergstrom and Armand Kaproff on cellos; and Jules Chaikin on trumpet.
 Additional instruments were also played by Stuart Scharf, William Kurasch, and Bob Dorough with most of them playing wind instruments.

 A performance of this song was featured on The Ed Sullivan Show on March 24, 1968.
 In the uniquely staged presentation, the members of the group appear to be at a cocktail party (interacting in a way that tracks the song's lyrics), while the song is performed by the same group on a stage behind them.